nouatzi/AR9285-rebranding/README.md

 So there is the process of put the right IDs back, by using [FakePCIID kexts from Rehabman](https://github.com/RehabMan/OS-X-Fake-PCI-ID).

 If you have multi OSs boot, your rebranded wireless card won't work on any of those other OSs without any equivalent solution like FakePCIID.

+If for some reasons we want to restore the original EEPROM, we cannot just write it back with iwleeprom.
+Because the card is not recognized.
+So we'll need to:
+- download the linux kernel,
+- modify the atheros module source code,
+- launch the modify kernel module,
+- and now use iwleeprom to write back the original EEPROM.

+So here the process:
+First we download the Ubuntu Linux kernel source code:
+`apt source linux-image-\`uname -r\``